rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 ---

 I know why you're here.
 Things have gotten a little confusing lately.
 Rails 6 is getting more complex.
 Among other things, you've heard Rails 6 installs both Webpacker and Sprockets.
 You're wondering WTF is going on.
-By the way, it's [a whole May of WTFs](https://weblog.rubyonrails.org/2020/5/7/A-May-of-WTFs/).
+By the way, it's [a whole May of WTFs for Rails](https://weblog.rubyonrails.org/2020/5/7/A-May-of-WTFs/).

-*Wait, don't Sprockets and Webpacker basically do the same thing?*
+**Wait, don't Sprockets and Webpacker basically do the same thing?**

 If this is what you're thinking, you're not alone.